deepakmaurya7/Start.java/README.md

 # Start.java.demo
-My java program besic and normal  printed by deff and sum and mul and ans number and star others.
+Open My java program and file name star besic and normal  printed by deff and sum and mul and ans number and star others.

 ## Star output